A candidate who has completed and passed his or her master thesis has acquired the following learning outcomes:

 - is able to describe a problem in a clear and concise way, according to the terms and expressions within biochemistry and molecular biology

-- has extensive experience in literature search, scientific work and the preparing of scientific reports
+- has extensive experience in literature search, practical scientific work and the preparing of scientific reports

 - knows the essential publication channels within the field of research